 - Photos of public events can be posted on social networking sites, but they must be appropriate.
-As a guideline, they should be photos that could be posted on EO’s official website.
 Examples of photos to avoid include, but are not limited to: photos involving alcohol, nudity and/or graphic scenes.

 - If posting photos from EO events, make sure disclaimers are shared with event attendees that their image may be used publicly.

-- If a member or staffer contacts EO with concern over a posting, please use discretion and remove the photo or post.
+- If a member or staff contacts EO with concern over a posting, please use discretion and remove the photo or post.

 - Understand image copyright rules.
 You should always have permission and copyright ownership of images that you post on social media.
 Always purchase stock photography that reflects EO’s brand when in doubt or ask for permission when reposting photos.

-- Purchase stock photography that appropriately reflects EO’s brand.
+- If purchasing stock photography, appropriately reflect EO’s brand.
 When purchasing stock photos, you often have the choice of license for the image.
-Make sure the license you choose permits how you plan to use the image.
+Make sure the license you choose permits how you plan to use the image

-- Refrain from using low res or blurry images in your graphics, as well as images that are contorted in nature, or aggressively cropped.
+- Refrain from using low resolution or blurry images in your graphics, as well as images that are contorted in nature, or aggressively cropped.

 - Use a consistent color palette that adheres to EO’s official brand colours.

 - Pick imagery that is representative of EO’s brand; when in doubt, email [email protected]